stevinz/awesome-game-engine-dev/README.md

         - :earth_americas: [itch.io](https://itch.io) : Platform to host, showcase, promote, buy and sell games and game development resources.

 - ### Programming
+    - :books: [Big-O Cheat Sheet](https://www.bigocheatsheet.com) : This webpage covers the space and time Big-O complexities of common algorithms used in Computer Science.
+    - :books: [Every Programmer Should Know](https://github.com/mtdvio/every-programmer-should-know) : A collection of (mostly) technical things every software developer should know.
     - :books: [Games of Coding](https://github.com/michelpereira/awesome-games-of-coding#readme) : Awesome list of games that teach you a programming language.
     - :books: [Learn to Program](https://github.com/karlhorky/learn-to-program#readme) : Educational resources to learn to program.

 <br>